juehv/GlucoProxBLE/README.md

 * Find a way to run in background reliably
 * Understand how to decrypt AES encrypted messages
 * Add simple interpolation for missing values
-* Provide a receiver app example for pi & ESP32
+* Provide a receiver app example for RPi & ESP32
 * testing, testing, testing ...

 [//]: # (Note to future me: Look at this --> https://ukbaz.github.io/howto/beacon_scan_cmd_line.html)